bhollaaryan7/video-ad-detection-cpp/README.md

 # Video Advertisement Detection – C++ Deployment

+(This is the optimized deployment of the research pipeline found here: https://github.com/bhollaaryan7/video-ad-detection-ml)

 ## Overview

 This project focuses on deploying video advertisement detection logic in C++, building on a machine learning pipeline developed in Python.